Julie Rose

 Founder/CEO

-Throughout the years, Julie has built an amazing team who have helped expand her original concept and create ground-breaking offerings including show-themed cocktails, souvenir show cups, eye-catching product displays and SHG’s intermission brand snacks (yes, SHG did all those things first).
-Today, theater-goers at shows from Disney’s Aladdin to Hadestown to Moulin Rouge enjoy an “enhanced experience” because of these innovations.
+Throughout the years, Julie has built an amazing team who have helped expand her original concept and create ground-breaking offerings including show-themed cocktails, souvenir show cups, eye-catching product displays and Sweet Hospitality’s Intermission brand snacks.
+Today, guests taking in shows in many on-Broadway, off-Broadway, and regional theaters are enjoying enhanced experiences because of these innovations.

 Julie is an accomplished pianist and attended the BMI Lehman Engel Musical Theatre Workshop as a composer/lyricist.
 When she’s not seeking out the perfect baked goods or running around the office brainstorming new ideas (leaving notes and news clippings for everyone in her wake), she still enjoys her passion for music, creativity and playing cards.

 Julie’s favorite theater role was at Webster College backstage for A Little Night Music at the Repertory Theatre of St. Louis.
 She ran the fog machine and had convinced herself that if she messed up the entire production would be ruined.
 Of course, everything worked out just fine (no one stumbled blindly into the orchestra from too much fog).
-That same drive and sense of responsibility to her teammates, clients and patrons has propelled her and SHG to be where they are today.
+That same drive and sense of responsibility to her teammates, clients and patrons has propelled her and Sweet Hospitality Group to be where its at today.